lzyglow/anime_reality_classifier/README.md

 ```bash
 pip install -r requirements.txt
 ```
-After including the zip.tar in the repository, please run the pipeline with
+After including the zip.tar in the repository, please run the pipeline with, for example,
 ```bash
 python run.py zip1.tar --output-dir ./results
 ```